sagararyal/sendy-on-heroku/readme.md

 | `APP_PATH`             | The public-facing URL of your Heroku app (e.g., `https://your-app.herokuapp.com`). |
 ---

+To run a custom version, provide a publicly accessible URL to a file named sendy.zip, for example: `https://example.com/sendy.zip`.

+To enable this, add the following environment variables to your Heroku environment configuration: `SENDY_ARCHIVE_URL` & `SENDY_VERSION`

 ## Contributions & Disclaimer

 Contributions are welcome!
 To extend features or suggest changes, open a pull request.
 Overrides to the existing `sendy/` directory should be handled using a deploy script or added to the `overrides` folder.